Cystoderma and Cystodermella - click to expand

 Miller

-Cystoderma jasonis - Very similar,
+Cystoderma jasonis UK - Very similar,

 perhaps less likely to be found in moss, perhaps a little darker in colour